Overview

 What is IINE and what does it do?

-Founded in 1918, the International Institute of New England (IINE) is one of the region’s oldest and largest non-profit social service organizations serving new Americans.
+Founded in 1918, the International Institute of New England (IINE) is one of the region’s longest established, largest, and most trusted non-profit social service organizations serving new Americans.
 We create opportunities for refugees and immigrants to succeed through resettlement, education, career advancement and pathways to citizenship.
-In 2019, more than 2,500 immigrants and refugees took part in [...]
+Over the past three years, the number of [...]

 28 05, 2017